Subspace-Guided Feature Reconstruction for Unsupervised Anomaly Localization: Experimental Results and Analysis

 \subsubsection{Method generalization across different hierarchies and backbones}

 We investigate the generalization capability of the proposed reconstruction methodology (Sec.~\ref{sec:sec3_1}) for features stored in the memory bank.
-Fig.~\ref{fig:7} shows the single or multi-scale localized predictions obtained by indexing WideResNet50 blocks, where $l\in\{2,3,4\}$.
+Fig.~\ref{fig:9} shows the single or multi-scale localized predictions obtained by indexing WideResNet50 blocks, where $l\in\{2,3,4\}$.
 Obviously, the result using the features from hierarchy level 4 is significantly lower than those using other features.
 This is partly due to the fact that high-level features, which are very deep and abstract, lose localized information due to their low resolution.
 Moreover, these features in ImageNet pre-trained networks are biased toward natural image classification tasks~\cite{roth2022towards}.
 Consequently, a practical choice would involve utilizing at least a combination of low-level features with a high resolution in our feature reconstruction methodology.

 Table~\ref{tab:ablation1} shows the performance of the proposed method (with and without a sampling technique) using different backbones.
-We observe that the anomaly localization with the proposed methodology remains consistently stable across different backbones.
-Furthermore, employing the sampling technique reduces the inference time even with deeper and wider networks.
+We observe that the anomaly localization performance with the proposed approach remains consistently stable across different backbones.
+In terms of the timings, we can see that our sampling method significantly improves the inference time on the ResNet family, while the gain on the EfficientNet family is comparably small.
+This is expected to be due to the small difference in the dimensionality of feature maps at successive hierarchical levels, which causes the cost for sampling to dominate the overall computational expense.